griestopf/Fusee.Tutorial/Tutorial04/README.md

 ##Goals
  - Learn to load 3D models as assets.
- - Understand Fusee's bilt-in ModelView and Projection matrices.
+ - Understand Fusee's built-in ModelView and Projection matrices.
- - See how hierachicak geometry can be handled in object hierarchies.
+ - See how hierachical geometry can be handled in object hierarchies.
  - Implement a very simple lighting calculation in the pixel shader.

-##Meshes from files
+##Reading Meshes From Files
-FUSEE comes with a set of classes designed to be written to and loaded from files (seralized).
+FUSEE comes with a set of classes designed to be written to and loaded from files (serialized).
 These classes are containers for data types typically found in 3D scenes, such as polygonal geometry, material (color) settings, textures, and hierarchies.
-In this tutorial we will only look at how to read mesh geometry from files in the FUSEE file forman (*.fus).
+In this tutorial we will only look at how to read mesh geometry from files in the FUSEE file format (*.fus).

 Open the Tutorial 04 project and build it on your preferred platform (Desktop, Android or Web).
 Running the result will show more or less the state where we left off at [Tutorial 03] (../Tutorial03):